• Skip to main content

 Yes.
 It is best re-heated in the microwave to ensure that gooey sauce becomes gooey again.

-Q. Why wouldn’t I just use a packet mix rather than this self saucing chocolate pudding recipe?
+Q. Why wouldn't I just use a packet mix rather than this recipe?

-You bake it off, and when you taste it you exclaim, “Oh my goodness, this is so much better than the packet version, I’ll never buy packet mixture again.”
+When you bake it off, and taste the result, you exclaim, "Oh my goodness, this is so much better than the packet version, I'll never buy packet mixture again."

-You can also browse the entire dessert collection here.
+You can browse the entire dessert collection here or jump to more of these favourite pudding recipes:

 chocolate self saucing pudding served with strawberries and cream.